TouK/nussknacker/docs/integration/KafkaIntegration.md

 3. if the magic byte is not found, it assumes the schema version chosen by the user in the scenario.

-# Configuration
+## Configuration

-## Common part
+### Common part
 The Kafka configuration is part of the Model configuration.
 All the settings below should be placed relative to `scenarioTypes.ScenarioTypeName.modelConfig` key.
 You can find the high level structure of the configuration file [here](/docs/installation_configuration_guide/#configuration-areas)

-Both streaming Engines (Lite and Flink) share some of the common Kafka settings this section describes them, see respective sections below for details on configuring Kafka for particular Engine (e.g. the keys where the common settings should be placed at).
+Both streaming Engines (Lite and Flink) share some common Kafka settings this section describes them, see respective sections below for details on configuring Kafka for particular Engine (e.g. the keys where the common settings should be placed at).

 ### Kafka connection configuration